ptts in action: transforming industries

 - Targeted Advertising: Browser vendors and advertising companies are exploring PPTs to enable interest-based advertising without relying on third-party cookies or tracking individual user behavior across the web.

 - Machine Learning (Private AI): Techniques like Federated Learning (often combined with SMPC or Differential Privacy) allow AI models to be trained on decentralized datasets residing on users' devices, without the raw data ever leaving the device.
 This is critical for building services that learn from user data while preserving privacy.
-This can be seen as an extension of AI & Machine Learning Basics into a more privacy-conscious domain.

 - Secure Surveys and Data Collection: Companies can gather user feedback or demographic data using differentially private mechanisms to ensure individual responses remain anonymous.